Lauri1010/tFramework/README.md

 # tFramework and conversion analytics

 IMPORTANT How to commit changes
-All changes are never updated to the master branch. test your deveopment and create a pull request to the development branch.
+All changes are never updated to the master branch. test your deveopment and create a pull request to the development branch (rather small update or change).
 If you are working on a spesific feature a new branch is created for that with that name.

 Installation instructions (assumes certain folder structures, you may change if you dare :) )